 They will change these rules any time they like and they may not even tell you the rules have changed.
 You only find out when you get into trouble for having broken a new rule.

 Everything was great at the start.
 Your partner made you feel loved, cared for, special, one-of-a-kind.
-You believed you had met Mr Right or Miss Perfect.
+You believed you had met Mr. Right or Miss Perfect.
 Now, they are usually picking on you, finding faults everywhere, making you feel miserable and even complaining about how you have changed.
-You wistfully think of how nice it was the start and you live in hope, hope that if you can just get it right, they will be pleased and you can have nice times again.
+You wistfully think of how nice it was at the start and you live in hope, hope that if you can just get it right, they will be pleased and you can have nice times again.

 Lots of lies.
 Lies of omission, lies of distortion and outright lies to your face.

 Manipulative people actually have few real friends.
 This is one of the reasons your partner was able to give you so much attention at the start of the relationship.
 They will often make your friends their friends.
-It is said that these people have acquaintances and victims, and eventually the acquaintances become victims, too.
+It is said that these people only have acquaintances and victims, and eventually the acquaintances become victims, too.

 They define everyday normal activities as sins, mistakes or wrongdoings on your part.
 For example, they make you feel bad about talking to your family or spilling a glass of water.
 These things are not bad in and of themselves, but they make out that you are somehow defective for engaging in these behaviours.

 Any sins, errors, slip-ups on your part are never forgiven.
-For example, they will remind you about these things over and over again when they want to make you feel bad.
+For example, they will remind you about these things over and over again whenever they want to make you feel bad.
 In other words, they don't forgive you anything.